Skip to main content

 Troubleshooting

-3. Verify that the tag intended to set the custom properties is in the list of fired tags.
+3. Check fired tags - Verify the tag setting custom properties appears in the list

-5. Click on the appropriate message in the left column, then open the Variables tab, and find your GTM variable in the list.
+5. Verify variable values - Select the appropriate message in the left column, open the "Variables" tab, and locate your GTM variable

 Did this answer your question?